atom-box/tatll/posts/saludarity.md

 * zine
 * how to have conversations across party lines
 * how to talk to family members
-* watch parties to spread Erika Chenwith, Resistance Lab, and What's the Plan awareness
+* watch parties with your motivated but so far innocent friends: Resistance Lab, and What's the Plan can be watched together
 * dinner parties
 * make messages and stickers
 * lawn sign lending library of unique signs
-* Fake flyers, with tear offs
+* fake flyers, with tear offs
-* Make zines
+* make zines
-* Distribute existing zines made by other folks
+* distribute existing zines made by other folks
-* Sell at cost the Indivisible Plan
+* sell the 29 page Indivisible Plan pdf (for cost of printing)
 * Training booth for how to make a call to a 5 calls target for people who have never called
 * Don't reinvent the wheel: spread and riff on existing campaigns
 * do any of the above while wearing a banana costume

+## The news
+Many of us belong to other groups.
+Share out on what your other group is doing.

+Bring a news item to brainstorm around: arrive with a news item, leave with a potentially impactful or at least funny action.
+Come back next week and report how it's going.
+This work is both slow and fast work - you might have the same action week after week or on to a new thing.

 ## Theory of action